rhauser15/rhauser-buildChallenge-Feb/README.md

    1. When the flow is executed manually or via a separate service, the /provision function will be activated.
    2. The /provision function will then count the total number of records in the database.
    3. Once finished /provision will call /readExecute2.
 This function will execute studio flows in batches.
 (Adjustable from 1 - 100 studio flows at a time).
    4. /readExecute2 will continue calling itself until the entire database of users has been surveyed.
-Users that have not completed a survey should be skipped.
+Users that have already completed a survey will be skipped.
    5. The studio flows will ask the users a combination of Free Form/numerically rated questions.
 Questions 2 and 4 will change slighly based on results given by initial responses.
    6. Response data will be written by calling the /write function when a user responds.
 If the entire survey is completed, the "customerCompleted" attribute of the database will be set to "true".